irods/irods_resource_plugin_rados/README.md

 All traffic from clients to rados is routed through the resource server.
 If it becomes a bottleneck, just add more!

 ```
-iadmin mkresc rrirados roundrobin
+iadmin mkresc radosRandomResc random
 iadmin mkresc child_01 irados rs-01.local:/ "ceph|poolname|client.irods"
 iadmin mkresc child_02 irados rs-02.local:/ "ceph|poolname|client.irods"
 ...
-iadmin addchildtoresc rrirados child_01
+iadmin addchildtoresc radosRandomResc child_01
-iadmin addchildtoresc rrirados child_02
+iadmin addchildtoresc radosRandomResc child_02
 ...
 ```

-The `rrirados` will then distribute the load over all resource servers.
+The `radosRandomResc` will then distribute the load over all resource servers.